What can I expect at Wine Festival Winchester?

 What’s this I hear about a festival app?

 Our brand new Follow Your Taste app launched at the 2016 festival.
 It’s a treasure hunt for thirsty grown-ups.
 You select your preferred wine style.
 Then you have to find and rate six wines of that type around the festival, generated at random by the app.
 It’s your own, personalised wine walk.
 Prizes are up for grabs.
 Best of all, you automatically get sent the full list of wines you rated after the festival – so no more racking brains to remember your favourites!
 And you can use the links to buy if you want.
-We’ve revamped the app since 2016 so you can now Search for wines/exhibitors yourself too.
+We’ve revamped the app so you can now Search for wines/exhibitors yourself too.
 NB: you will be asked to enter your name, email and postcode to register for the app.
 These details will NOT be shared or used for marketing – it’s so we can contact you if you win prizes, and also for data analysis purposes.

 Is there wifi at the venue?